1isbillyk/Quantum-cross/README.md

 Build and tested with Arduino SDK.

 I created this fork to create an **internal** Trinket M0 mod.
-This chip will pull down the `RCM_STRAP` when the switch turns on, and then once it detects RCM mode it will upload a payload and go to sleep.
+Once it detects RCM mode it will upload a payload and go to sleep.
 If it cannot find RCM mode it will also simply go to sleep.